CNG-LAB/cngopen/structure_function/README.md

 1. First we correlated the rows of the structural and functional matrices.

-2. We did the same for the mean functional/structural matrix with their heritability maps and for macaques.
+2. We did the same for the mean functional/structural matrix with their heritability maps - as well as heritability of structure-function coupling, and for macaques.

 3. To compare humans and macaque data on the surface, we used Ting Xu's code and approach: https://github.com/CNG-LAB/PRIME-DE